 La Tierra Sagrada Jojoba

 Loved by: Victoria Hoff, wellness editor

 According to Victoria—team Byrdie's resident hair muse—this all-natural, palo santo–scented hair oil is the only thing she uses, applying it diligently to her lightened ends several times a week.
-With clear jojoba oil as its hero ingredient, this option is strategically anchored by other heavy hitters like vitamin E, ayahuasca vine sacred plant essence (which apparently has both medicinal and strengthening properties), and the mind- and spirit-lifting likes of lavender, rosemary, and the aforementioned notes of palo santo.
+With clear jojoba oil as its hero ingredient, this option is strategically anchored by other heavy hitters like vitamin E, ayahuasca vine sacred plant essence, and the mind- and spirit-lifting likes of lavender, rosemary, and the aforementioned notes of palo santo.

 Honestly, just about anything with French origins gets the Byrdie stamp of approval, but according to Deven (who has the lightest strands in the Byrdie lot), this serum has a certain je ne sais quoi that puts it ahead of the pack.
 Although it's technically a serum, thanks to its "vegetal" and Karanja oil base (and Deven's high praise), we're going to go ahead and call it one of the best hair oils for blondes.
 Nourishing and formulated to counteract disturbances like heat and sun damage, lightened strands are left soft and satiny post-application.

 Editor Erin was introduced to this cold-pressed marula oil when she paid a visit to celebrity hairstylist Tabitha Dueñas.
 "Singing its praises, as it's naturally packed with antioxidants and transformative oleic acids, she used the oil on my damp hair pre-blowout and I couldn't believe how soft and velvety smooth my hair felt afterward (which is saying a lot after a bleach job)," Erin says.
 "Suffice to say, I've had a bottle in my possession ever since, and it's now a regular in my hair oil rotation."